 By including rental property expenses on your tax return you access an incredible range of possible tax deductions that boost your tax refund and leave more rental income in your pocket.

-It’s important to stay on top of your rental property tax deductions and claim them correctly to maximise your tax refund (without getting into hot water with the ATO).
+It’s important to stay on top of your investment property taxes and claim deductions correctly to maximise your tax refund (without getting into hot water with the ATO).

-If you own a rental property that you receive an income from, you can claim any expense associated with earning that income.
-Rental property expenses are deductions (from your taxable income) of expenses relating to the owning and operating a rental property.
+If you own a rental property that you receive an income from, you can usually claim any expense associated with earning that income.
+Rental property expenses are deductions of expenses relating to owning and operating a rental property.
 And there are lots of them!

 For example, if you pay insurance on your rental property, it is an expense you pay to earn income from the property.
-If you did not own the property you would not incur the expense.
+If you did not own the investment property, you would not incur the expense.

-To help ensure you are making correct claims on your next tax return, we’ve listed 27 Rental Property expenses for you to check before the end of the year:
+To help ensure you are making correct claims on your next tax return, we’ve listed 27 investment property tax deductions for you to check before starting your next tax return: